eclipse-theia/theia-website/src/docs/user_ai.md

 ### Allow project specific prompt locations

-Users can specify workspace-relative directories (Also under "AI-Features"=>"Prompt Templates"), individual files, and relevant file extensions for prompt templates and fragments.
-Workspace specific prompts have priority, so you can override the prompts of the available agents in a workspace specific way.
-Furthermore, these workspace specific templates are accessible via the prompt fragment variable (e.g., `#prompt:filename`) in both the chat interface and agent prompt editors.
+Users can specify workspace-relative directories (settings "AI-Features"=>"Prompt Templates"), individual files, and relevant file extensions for prompt templates and fragments.
+Workspace-specific prompts have priority, so you can override the prompts of the available agents in a workspace-specific way.
+Furthermore, these workspace-specific templates are accessible via the prompt fragment variable (e.g., `#prompt:filename`) in both the chat interface and agent prompt editors.

 This feature supports two main use cases: